-The future has never looked brighter for e-commerce than in 2017.
+The future has never looked brighter for E-commerce Trends than in 2017.
 After completing a year of big achievements and record breaking in sales and conversions, many e-commerce platforms are already gearing up for what looks like another year of promise in the area of profit maximization.

 Most have set their sights on pulling as much traffic as they can from brick and mortar stores and redirecting it to their platforms, and the odds seem to be in their favor so far.
 2017 has already had its share of unprecedented trends in the e-commerce industry, shown by online stores opening physical branches while brick and mortar stores continue downsizing and closing half their branches to go online.